mwauke/seniorThesis/Features.md

 - Aristophanes
 - Homer? (would possibly be interesting to see when he is referenced.
 Also, perhaps the adjective ὁμηρκός)

-Presence of a quotation: will be interesting to see co-occurrences with editors' names and possibly critical signs
+Presence of a quotation: will be interesting to see co-occurrences with editors' names and possibly critical signs.
+- quotation from elsewhere in the Iliad
+- quotation from the Odyssey
+- quotation from a non-Homeric work

 Representing thousands of scholia as a set of features that they do or do not contain will make analysis simpler, as I will be able to extract scholia which have the specific features I want to investigate.
 For example, if I want to examine the scholia which mention Zenodotus but do not have a dotted diple, the binary identification of these features will make this easy.